Enjoy all the wonderful late summer produce such as peaches and tomatoes on this simple and delicious 20 minute personal caprese pizza with peaches.

 I bought a balsamic glaze from Sprouts & have been really happy with it.
 You certainly can make your own glaze but if you're anything like me, you're not going to take the 15+ minutes to make it every time you want a balsamic glaze.

-Buy mozzarella cheese that’s not packed in water.
-You don’t want a puddle of water in the middle of your pizza.
+Buy mozzarella cheese that's not packed in water.
+You don't want a puddle of water in the middle of your caprese pizza with peaches.

-Did you make these healthy breakfast tacos? leave me a comment to share how they turned out!
+Did you make this Caprese Pizza with Peaches? leave me a comment to share how it turned out!